Joe Jonas Slid Into ‘GoT’ Star Sophie Turner’s DMs Before The Pair Started Dating

 Turner and Jonas are reportedly planning to exchange vows in July with a destination wedding in France.
 While the X-Men star did not confirm or deny the expected date, she did say the wedding will be “more of an intimate thing.”

-The upcoming wedding will make Jonas the last of his pop star brothers to become a married man.
+The upcoming wedding will make Joe Jonas the last of his pop star brothers to become a married man.
 His brother, Kevin, married his high school sweetheart Danielle in 2009 and the couple has two children together.
-His youngest brother, Nick, also met his wife Priyanka Chopra through sending her a DM on Twitter in 2016.
+His youngest brother, Nick, also met his wife Priyanka Chopra through an exchange of DMs on Twitter in 2016.
 The pair began dating in 2018 and were engaged and married a few months later.

 While the “Burnin’ Up” band’s love lives seem to be intact, rumors have been swirling about the relationships between the women in their lives.
-According to Refinery 29, Priyanka and Danielle are reportedly at odds despite appearing together for the trio’s comeback song and video “Sucker”.
+According to Refinery29, Priyanka and Danielle are reportedly at odds despite appearing together for the trio’s comeback song “Sucker” and its accompanying video.
 The rumors were fueled even more last week when Nick posted a photo of his brothers, Turner and Priyanka on a boat together soaking up the sun.
 Danielle was noticeably missing from the photo and reportedly opted to stay home.
 While many of the JoBros’ fans assumed it was to avoid Priyanka, Kevin said on Instagram that his wife was staying home with their kids.
 Danielle also shut down the rumors recently on social media.

 “I think everyone should stop with thinking that we don’t like Priyanka she is lovely,” Danielle commented on Instagram.